 It is conveniently located within a short drive from Providence and Newport, and is only one hour south of Boston, Massachusetts.

 How can I find housing near RWU Law?Click to Open

 Students have several options regarding housing.
-Students can find apartments in the area utilizing local rental listings compiled by the Office of Admissions, and using our roommate resource list.
+Students can find apartments in the area utilizing local rental listings compiled by the Office of Admissions.

 How can I schedule a visit to RWU Law?Click to Open